 80-90% of women who seek medical assistance for oligomenorrhoea will be diagnosed with PCOS.
 Thus, it is very common for women with PCOS to have irregular periods.

 Is it, however, possible to have regular periods, and still be diagnosed with PCOS?

 If you are concerned you have PCOS, take an at-home PCOS blood test.
 It is a quick, discreet and convenient way to find out whether you have polycystic ovary syndrome.
 Based on your test results, you will get tailored advice to help you correct any imbalances or deficiencies.

-Diagnosis of PCOS when periods are regular
+Diagnosis of PCOS but periods are regular

 There are two main scenarios that might result in a female having PCOS with regular periods.